Fast and Effective Tips for Period Pain Relief

 So - if you're watching this right now trying to think when you had your last glass of water today, I'm talking to you!
 Aim for 2 liters of water minimum.
 One of my favorite ways to help stay hydrated is to carry around a water bottle and fill in the gap with drinking tea - but specifically the type of herbal teas that help to reduce period pain too.

-These are raspberry leaf, nettle leaf and cramp bark!
+These are rasbperry leaf, nettle leaf and cramp bark!
 I personally consume these herbal teas specifically in the week before, and throughout my period and they have helped myself and thousands of women in my community drastically reduce their dependence on painkillers!

 TIP 6: HEAT